STRANGE HQ SPACES

 THE BARN WORKSPACE & LOFT

 The Strange Barn is a restored post-and-beam barn, the original structure of which dates back to the early 19th century.
-It has an incredible three-story facade of antique glass windows, which look out on a view of the pond and forested mountains beyond.
-On the first floor, there is an expansive living area with two couches (one of which pulls out into a bed), a large farm table for working and dining at, a small kitchen, and a bathroom with a Finnish-style sauna.
+It has an incredible three-story facade of antique glass windows which look out on a view of the pond and forested mountains beyond.
+On the first floor, there is an expansive living area with two couches (one of which pulls out into a bed), a large farm table for working and dining at, a small kitchen, ample desk space, and a bathroom with a Finnish-style sauna.
 On the second floor, there is an open-floor-plan sleeping loft with three beds—one queen and two doubles—each of which has its own nook within the loft.
-The barn is also outfitted with a high-quality sound system and mini ping-pong table for our guests' enjoyment.

 THE STUDIO HOUSE